aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 		  --remove-auto-registration \
 		  --new-auto-registration-status DISABLE

-* Verify that the provision template an role arn have been removed from the CA
+* Verify that the provision template and role arn have been removed from the CA

 		aws iot describe-ca-certificate --certificate-id $CA_CERTIFICATE_ID